Exploration of Fast-Slow Latent Recurrence for Train-Short, Test-Long Generalization: Experiment Details

-For the comparison with production LLMs on Dyck-(30,5), we queried each model via its public API using a common prompt that describes the stack‑based algorithm (Table~\ref{tab:dyck-prompt}).
+For the comparison with production LLMs on Dyck-$(30,5)$, we queried each model via its public API using a common prompt that describes the stack‑based algorithm (Table~\ref{tab:dyck-prompt}).
 Following \citet{chae2024language}, we designed the prompt so that it clearly separates (i) a natural‑language specification of the ground‑truth stack algorithm from (ii) explicit execution instructions that tell the model to simulate this algorithm step‑by‑step and output only the prediction string.
 No additional fine‑tuning was performed; all models were evaluated in a pure inference setting.
 We set the temperature to 0 if the API accepts it, so that the model’s behavior is more deterministic.

-Modern LLMs can adapt their test‑time compute by varying the length of their internal “reasoning tokens", but commercial APIs strictly enforce a maximum on the total number of output tokens (reasoning plus final answer).
+Modern LLMs can adapt their test‑time compute by varying the number of their internal ``reasoning tokens,'' but commercial APIs strictly enforce a maximum on the total number of output tokens (reasoning plus final answer).
 As of November 2025, the documented upper limits for our models are 32k tokens for Claude Opus 4.5 and 64k tokens for both Gemini 3.0 Pro and GPT‑5.1.
 For each provider, we first empirically determined the longest Dyck input length for which the prompt, the model’s reasoning tokens, and the final prediction string all remain within this limit.
 We then generated 100 Dyck sequences at this length and measured token‑level prediction accuracy.
 Use of external tools such as Python interpreters or code execution APIs was explicitly disabled so that each model had to execute the algorithm internally.

-For our proposed recurrent model, we used the same two‑layer Dyck architecture as in the main experiment (Section~\ref{sec:dyck}) and selected the checkpoint that achieved the best accuracy at the maximum length of 2,560.
-No additional training or hyperparameter tuning was performed when extending the evaluation to longer sequences.
 For reference, Table~\ref{tab:dyck-claude-example} shows an example of the internal reasoning tokens produced by Claude Opus 4.5 on a representative input.